 Established in 1964, The Hillman Group provides an array of products for commercial and residential uses to over 21,000 businesses including Lowe’s, Home Depot, PetSmart, PETCO, Sears, Ace Hardware, True Value, and Walmart.
 Hillman is the leader in today’s market for fasteners, keys, letters, numbers, signs (LNS), and engraving.

 The Hillman Group selected Bluefin’s solution with ID TECH’s SecuRED for its automated custom engraving kiosk, as a way to reduce the number of applicable PCI DSS requirements for their CDE while safeguarding their brand against the possibility of a costly card data breach.
 Today, the company has deployed more than 2,000 SecuRED devices in their kiosks.

 “A good rule of thumb for businesses is if you don’t need to touch the card, don’t do it,” says Bluefin’s Ruston Miles.
 “Avoid the hot potato.
-EMV, P2PE and tokenization are the instantiation of that.
+EMV, P2PE and tokenization are the instantiations of that.
 P2PE solutions encrypt the data at any point of interaction, and tokenization protects it at every point of storage, which makes it absolutely essential to use in conjunction with other technology.”

-“With P2PE, 90 percent of all the things that merchants are doing to secure themselves under PCI requirements go away, as scope is reduced.
+“With P2PE, 90 percent of all the things that merchants are doing to secure themselves under PCI requirements go away, as the scope is reduced.
 It makes life easier,” Miles points out.